 2. Use Your Showreel to Smartly Self-Promote

 Think of your showreel as a way to smartly self-promote your acting talents.
 Not only are you advertising your name, but you are also showing what you can do through a short video.
-This is an actionable item that is all a part of your branding efforts that set you apart from other actors.
+This showreel should showcase what sets you apart from other actors and makes you unique.

 3. Get Discovered

 Your showreel can help you get discovered for auditions or casting calls.
-Agents and directors from all over the world can have access to your showreel via the Internet, thus increasing your opportunities of being seen.
+Agents and directors from all over the world can have access to your showreel, thus increasing your opportunities of being seen and discovered.

 4. Increase Your Visibility Online

-Odds are you have a web page and several social media outlets where you promote yourself, but just think of what an effective showreel can do to increase your visibility online.
+An effective showreel increases traffic to your webpage and social media platforms and vice versa.
 When your name pops up, your showreel should be right there along with it so people can simply click and watch.
 A unique, succinct showreel will stand out from the rest and can result in a great number of shares.

 5. Make a Great First Impression

-You’ve heard that first impressions are everything?
-Your showreel is the chance to make a great one that will not only be remembered, but also get you hired.
+Your showreel is the chance to make a great impression, that will not only be remembered, but also get you work.
 That’s why it needs to be well-put together, showcase your very best scenes, and be no more than two or so minutes in length.
-Choose carefully and make every second count.

 6. Your Showreel Should Sell You As An Actor